fukamachi/shelly/README.markdown

 ## License

 Licensed under the BSD (2-Clause) License.
+See LICENSE.